Towards Fair Graph Prompting: A Dual-Prompt Mechanism for Mitigating Attribute and Structural Bias: Methodology

 \subsection{Adaptive Feature Rectification}

 Attribute bias arises from sensitive information (e.g., gender or race) that is explicitly encoded in certain dimensions of node attributes and implicitly entangled with other dimensions.
 As a result, even if the explicit sensitive attributes are removed, biased outputs may still be produced by the pre-trained GNN.
 To counteract attribute bias during graph prompting, we introduce an Adaptive Feature Rectification (AFR) module in ADPrompt.
 In this module, We purify information at the source level, reducing biased inputs from the outset.
 The intuition of AFR is to generate a personalized attribute prompt for each node that selectively attenuates sensitive feature dimensions via self-gating.
+More specifically, each node $v_i \in \mathcal{V}$ will learn a customized attribute prompt $\mathbf{m}_i \in [0, 1]^{D_x}$, which is then applied to its attribute vector $\mathbf{x}_i$ to obtain the prompted attribute vector $\tilde{\mathbf{x}}_i$ by